 Maintaining two homes will require regular upkeep, even while you’re away.
 As such, you will need to develop a plan to manage and maintain both homes.
 This might mean installing remote monitoring systems and hiring someone to maintain the property while you are away.

-The important takeaway here is that a well planned and executed second home strategy is essential to enjoying the warm weather.
-Are you interested in purchasing a second home to lead a snowbird lifestyle?
-If so, take a look at some of ourpersonal lending options or get in touch with a Seacoast representative today.
+The important takeaway here is that a well-planned and executed second home strategy is essential to enjoying the warm weather.
+Are you interested in financing a second home to lead a snowbird lifestyle?
+If so, take a look at some of our personal lending options or get in touch with a Seacoast representative today.

 Ready to start planning for your dream second home?
 Calculate your monthly loan payment with our Mortgage Loan Calculator to help determine how much home you can afford.